BirkanGokbag/ReactJSTutorial/reactTutorialSite/source/_props_state.erb.md

 What happens here is that the element gets rendered to the location of the tag assigned the id, "second", and uses the "function1" function to write a h1 tag with "Hello, {prop.name}" where prop.name is an attribute of the input property.
 In this case the property is "John."

-The strength of prop comes from the fact that html pages can be dynamically updated based on the input given.
+The strength of prop comes from the fact that HTML pages can be dynamically updated based on the input given.
 However, react does not allow props to change within the function they are passed into.
 In this example, props.name cannot be changed within function1, as again, props are read-only.
 This means that a function that takes prop as an argument cannot change its own input.

 ## State